 Canadian and Indigenous Galleries at the National Gallery of Canada

 Take a journey through the art that has shaped Canada’s cultural heritage by visiting the new permanent Canadian and Indigenous Galleries at the National Gallery of Canada.
-The redesigned space, which will open on June 15, 2017, will present Inuit and Aboriginal art, as well as contemporary art, in a chronological manner leading up to 2017.
+The redesigned space, which opened on June 15, 2017, presents Inuit and Aboriginal art, as well as contemporary art, in a chronological manner leading up to 2017.
 Celebrate the creativity of Canada’s artists!

 Canada Goose Arctic Gallery at the Canadian Museum of Nature